How to manage an online community

 There are many benefits to having a brand-owned community, like having a space that truly reflects a brand’s identity.
 Such communities are invaluable at collecting data that can inform marketing, sales and product strategies.
 They also give greater control to a community team, making it easier to experiment with new ideas, add features, and tailor the community to the organization’s and members’ needs.

-How to manage a community well
+How to efficiently manage an online community

 1. Know your audience